TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 {{< /note >}}

 {{< note title="6.1a" >}}
 * Verifying documents must consist of proof of service or proof of resignation made out by the employing organization; an employment notice (offering letter) does not constitute formal proof of service.
 * When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least three years.
 {{< /note >}}

+{{< note title="6.2a" >}}
+* Verifying documents must consist of proof of service or proof of resignation made out by the employing organization; an employment notice (offering letter) does not constitute formal proof of service.
+* When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least three years.
+{{< /note >}}